eddiemaceda11/eddiemaceda11/README.md

 <h1 align="center">Hi there, I'm Eddie</h1>
 <h3 align="center">About me</h3>

+- 💡 I have a passion for creating cutting edge Front-End web sites & applications

 - 👨‍💻 All of my projects are available at [eddiemaceda.com](eddiemaceda.com)

+- ✍️ In my free time, I enjoy spending time with my family, reading books, or exploring the outdoors

+- 💬 Feel free to reach out to me with any questions, or just for some interesting discussion

 - 📫 How to reach me **eddiemaceda11@gmail.com**